Iri25/flights-company/README.md

 Key concepts are abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, reading from files and storing in files.

-Application for a flights company with an intuitive graphical interface.
+Desktop application for a flights company with an intuitive graphical interface.
 The application allows:
 1. Login
 2. View flights
 3. Filter flights by location and date